scrub4/202261640-HassanAlshabanh-assignment2/docs/ai-usage-report.md

 - JavaScript DOM interaction.
 - Form validation logic.
 - Code organization and commenting.
+- Public API integration using fetch() with .then() and .catch()
+- Scroll-based animation using IntersectionObserver
+- Proper form event handling with e.preventDefault()
+- Empty state and loading state UI patterns

 AI supported my learning process, but I made sure to understand and modify all code before using it.